Zero Emission Bus Rapid-deployment Accelerator

 Guarantee ambitious political commitments in Medellín, Mexico City, Santiago, and São Paulo towards zero-emission buses and translate these into fleet-wide deployment strategies and innovative business models to support the establishment of a procurement pipeline of over 3,600 e-buses in the region.

 Make new technology available by securing commitments from bus manufacturers and industry partners to increase the availability of zero-emission bus products in the region.

 Secure USD 1 billion in investment in zero-emission bus projects from major investors and establish context-specific financial mechanisms to support a continuous pipeline of investable projects

 Publications More Publications

-ZEBRA is financed and facilitated by P4G and co-led by C40 Cities and the ICCT, with additional support from Centro Mario Molina-Chile, Clean Energy Works, Global Green Growth Institute (GGGI), and World Resources Institute (WRI).
+ZEBRA is financed and facilitated by the ClimateWorks Foundation and co-led by C40 Cities and the ICCT, with additional support from Centro de Movilidad Sostenible (CMS), Clean Energy Works (CEW), Global Green Growth Institute (GGGI), and World Resources Institute (WRI).